 Here comes the next paramount question.

 Did you decide you want to go with short form or long form content to promote your business?

 Are we the first ones to put this question in front of you?
 Did we just infuse that short form vs long-form content dilemma into your brain?
 Oops!

 But we are happy we got you to think about it.
 Because the length of the content decides the success of content marketing.
 Yes, it is an important factor!
 The hard truth is no one has invented a decision-matrix formula to guide you on what the length of your content should be.
 We feel you – darn, one more monster in your way.

 We’ve got your back.
 Dispelling the content length dilemma is on us.
 We’ll hand you a rifle loaded with bullets – facts, examples and suggestions – to take down that monster.

 So how would you quantify a content as short form or long form?
 Is there a well-defined metric?
 By tracing the trails of online content and digging into past success, experts broadly define the below categorization.

 You are wise and, always, chose the quickest path to reach the goal post.
-So, you’ve leaned on short form content.
-But wait for a second.
+So, you’ve leaned on short-form content.
+But wait a second!
 We believe you are jumping guns, here.
-Choosing which content is best for you is not that dead simple as it may appear.
+Choosing which content is best for you is not THAT dead simple as it may appear.
 You need to understand how the length of the content has a role in marketing reach.
 Just as how you chalk out your marketing game plan by weighing in multiple parameters, you need the following marketing-focused checklist to decide on content length.

 Marketing checklist to decide your content length